LighghtEeloo/clash-from-the-gates-up/doc/1-drug.md

 fib n = fib (n - 1) + fib (n - 2)
 ```

 We're defining the `fib` function which takes an integer and returns an integer, or in Haskell, `Int -> Int`.
 Here every line is a piece of definition, and we need to take all lines into account for the function to be meaningful.
-Each line is responsible for a case of input ranging from `0`, `1` or `n`, from top to bottom. `n` is a variable that covers all other cases that is not `0` or `1`.
-It will be called if the input is neither `0` nor `1`.
+Each line is responsible for a case of input ranging from `0`, `1` or `n`, from top to bottom. `n` is a variable that covers all other cases that is neither `0` nor `1`.
+It will be called if the input is again neither `0` nor `1`.
 To use it, you can call the function like `fib 9`, and the result will be `34`.
 If you evaluate `fib 8` or `fib 10`, the result will be `21` or `55`, accordingly.

 This is actually a slow version, but it's definitely trivial to write.